Create: DLMM Launch Pool with Alpha Vault

 2. Optional: Once the Launch Pool and Alpha Vault are set up, Meteora can help the team disable the Launch Pool from trading.
 This is a special requirement if you want the Launch Pool to be used only by the Alpha Vault to buy tokens for depositors, but not for public trading by everyone else.

-3. It is important to note that you should not allow users to claim tokens from the Alpha Vault before the token starts trading anywhere.
-If not users can use the tokens to create a secondary market immediately and skew the initial token price.
+3. It is important to note that you should NOT allow users to claim tokens from the Alpha Vault before the token starts trading anywhere.
+For the Alpha Vault, the startVestingPoint needs to be at least 1 sec after PoolActivationPoint .
+This would mean tokens unlock for claiming right after or some time after the pool starts trading.
+If you allow users to claim tokens (via Alpha Vault or any airdrops) before the official token trading time, users can use the tokens to create a secondary market immediately and skew your initial token price, negatively impacting your launch.

-4. After the Launch Pool activation time, liquidity can be withdrawn from the Launch Pool and redeployed to another pool that starts trading immediately or with another activation time.
+4. After the Launch Pool activation time, liquidity can be withdrawn from the Launch Pool and redeployed to another pool (e.g. DAMM v2 or another DLMM) that starts trading immediately or with another activation time.
 If the second pool has another activation time, it should be set earlier than the token claim unlock time from the Alpha Vault.

-• Once the second pool activates for trading, the token is tradable for everyone, and users can start claiming from the Alpha Vault after that.
+• Once the second pool activates for trading, the token is tradable for everyone, and users can start claiming from the Alpha Vault, depending on when you configured vesting to start.

 FAQ